myuzo-labs/docs/README.md

 ### Why We Do This

 We believe music is meant to be fluid and ever-evolving.
-Our tools are designed to unlock the music we all hear in our heads, empowering artists of all skill levels to break free from creative limitations and forge a future where collaboration is the heartbeat of musical expression.
+The tools are designed to unlock the music we all hear in our heads, empowering artists of all skill levels to break free from creative limitations and forge a future where collaboration is the heartbeat of musical expression.

 ### Contributing to Myuzo Labs